 Policy 1402 Student Admissions and Financial Aid

-The President, or designee, is authorized to establish procedures for student admissions and financial aid, regardless of religion, sex, creed, national origin, race, age, and disability, consistent with Federal and State laws prohibiting discrimination in employment, and provision of education services.
+The president, or designee, is authorized to establish procedures for student admissions and financial aid, regardless of religion, gender, creed, national origin, race, age, and disability, consistent with Federal and State laws prohibiting discrimination in employment, and provision of education services.

 Policy 1410 Enrollment of High School Students

 The president, or designee, is authorized to develop procedures authorizing the enrollment of high school students.

 The president, or designee, is authorized to develop procedures to admit below high school age students.

 Northland Pioneer College (NPC) seeks to promote a safe learning environment.
 Hazing is antithetical to that goal.
 Hazing by organizations, groups or individuals is strictly prohibited at NPC.
 All students, faculty, and staff shall take reasonable measures within the scope of their individual authority to prevent violations of the Hazing Prevention Procedure, including reporting incidents of hazing when they occur.

 "Hazing" means any intentional, knowing or reckless act committed by a student, faculty, or staff whether individually or in concert with other persons, against another student, and in which both of the following apply: